utkuozbulak/pytorch-simple-diffusion/README.md

 Code is organized under src folder as follows:

-* *funct_diffusion.py* - Contains all necessary functions for forward and backward diffusion process, including the scheduler
+* *funct_diffusion.py* - Contains all necessary functions for forward and backward diffusion process, including the scheduler.

 * *cls_dataset.py* - Contains data-related functions and classes.
 I used a single class (n01443537 - Carassius auratus - Goldfish) with some augmentations (e.g., rotations and flips), that's why generated images have several upside down fishes.